AI Playground Quick Start Guide

 - Parameters: Allows you to fine-tune the model's behavior for specific goals or contexts.

-- Manage Files: Allows you to manage files shared with and generated by the models of the AI Playground.
+- Attach Files: Allows you to manage files shared with and generated by the models of the AI Playground.

 - Bookmarks: Allows you to create and manage bookmarks, which are a new way to group your conversations with the AI models.